Rahuljoshi07/CampusCore-ERP/README.md

 ## 📄 License

-This project is licensed under the **MIT License**.
 Free for educational and commercial use.

 ---